 - Pay attention to what they pay attention to — an essential ingredient to grounding them in the here-and-now.

-- Practice slow, deep breathing, meditation, and other mindfulness-based exercises to better master their feelings and emotions, and increases their sense of agency.
+- Practice slow, deep breathing, meditation, and other mindfulness-based exercises to better master their feelings and emotions, and increase their sense of agency.
 The problems with the difficult parent will keep coming, but their ability to deal with them changes.

 According to the American Psychological Association (APA), multiple research studies showed that mindfulness improves attention, helps to regulate negative emotions and promotes higher-order thinking.